In this Server Month video, alternatives to 1U servers are highlighted, as well as characteristics of 2U and 4U servers.

 Colin Steele: 1U servers are the building blocks of modern data centers, but there

 are instances when these smaller machines aren't right for every task.

 Steve Bigelow: And I'm Steve Bigelow, Senior Technology Editor.

-Colin Steele: In this video, we're going to take a look at some
+Colin Steele: In this video, we're going to take a look at some other server options

 to serve your data center needs.
 Steve, can you start us off by telling us when